 |> or = 1300||> or = 1800||> or = 27||$3,000||$6,000|

-Students ineligible for automatic awards may be considered for Academic Achievement or Diversity Achievement scholarships.
+Students ineligible for automatic awards may be considered for Finley Academic Excellence Scholarship or Diversity Achievement scholarships.

-Selection of Academic Achievement and Diversity Achievement awards through the competitive process is based on a holistic review of individuals via information provided as part of their admissions application file.
+Selection of Finley Academic Excellence Scholarship and Diversity Achievement awards through the competitive process is based on a holistic review of individuals via information provided as part of their admissions application file.
 A primary objective when making these competitive awards is to attract students that can add to the academic, geographic, and cultural fabric of the OSU community.
 Awardees for these competitive scholarships are notified in mid-March.

 The Diversity Achievement Scholarship specifically has criteria that requires one or more of the following for consideration: